 CHARLES MCBRIDE, O.D.

-Cheerful, energetic and enthusiastic, Dr. McBride's love of his work is always on display.
+Cheerful, energetic and enthusiastic, Dr. McBride’s love of his work is always on display.
 Although exacting and particular, he is quick to laugh at himself and see the lighter side.
 Charlie grew up in Beaverton, Oregon and started working with contact lenses at a young age under the guidance of his father and grandfather, both optometrists.
 He went on to Oregon State University and later Pacific University where he earned his doctorate.
 Dr. McBride enjoys fishing and reading and loves to fire up the grill on Sundays.
 He is always up to the challenge of helping people see their best.
-"The most important tools I use to help people see better are my ears."
-Dr. McBride resides in Beaverton with his wife Carrie.
+“The most important tools I use to help people see better are my ears.”
+Dr. McBride resides in Beaverton with his wife Carrie and son Sam.

 Examinations are on time and paced comfortably.
 Pupil dilation with eye drops is often needed for proper examination.
 This leaves the eyes moderately blurry and light sensitive for 3-5 hours afterwards.
 Most feel relatively comfortable driving with sunglasses after having been dilated.

 We bill both vision and medical insurances as permitted.
 Those with special needs or requests can nearly always be accommodated.
-WE PLEDGE TO DO THE BEST WE CAN TO SERVE YOUR EYECARE NEEDS.

 We fit contact lenses – lots of them.
 They work amazingly well in many situations, do just the trick in others and, sometimes, we can come up with more effective solutions.
 Whether there is a particular need or general interest, we can determine how well they are likely to work for you.
 We’ll carefully guide you through the process, whether it’s your first time or you are an experienced wearer.